naXa777/PublicHolidaysAPI/README.md

 | NZ | New Zealand |
 | SG | Singapore |

-Database contains holidays for 2017 and 2018 years only.
+Currently, database contains holidays for 2017 and 2018 years only.

 ## Build & Run